SolderedElectronics/Inkplate-Arduino-library/README.md

 1. [Install Inkplate 6 board definition](https://e-radionica.com/en/blog/add-inkplate-6-to-arduino-ide/) - add Inkplate 6 as a board into your Arduino IDE.
 Follow the instructions on the [link](https://e-radionica.com/en/blog/add-inkplate-6-to-arduino-ide/).
 2. Install CH340 drivers (if you don't have them yet) - instructions [here](https://e-radionica.com/en/blog/ch340-driver-installation-croduino-basic3-nova2/)
 3. Install Inkplate 6 Arduino library - install the library from this repo into your Arduino IDE.
 If you don't know how, check our [tutorial](https://e-radionica.com/en/blog/arduino-library/#Kako%20instaliraty%20library?).
+4. Install [custom SdFat library](https://github.com/e-radionicacom/Inkplate-6-SDFat-Arduino-Library) into your Arduino IDE.
-4. You are ready to get started!
+5. You are ready to get started!
 Select Tools -> Board -> Inkplate 6, as well as correct COM port and upload!

-Optional: if you are planning to use the SD card funcionality,  install [custom SdFat library](https://github.com/e-radionicacom/Inkplate-6-SDFat-Arduino-Library) into your Arduino IDE.

 ### Code examples
 There are many examples in the library that you demonstrate how to use any of the Inkplate functionality.